Key takeaways

 Payment processing

-Your PMS can also help you better manage payments through specialized terminals that allow you to collect payment at different points of sale, whether that be online through direct bookings, at your hotel restaurant, bar or pool, or at a self-check-in kiosk.
+Your PMS can also help you better manage payments through specialized terminals that allow you to collect payments at different points of sale, whether that be online through direct bookings, at your hotel restaurant, bar or pool, or at a self-check-in kiosk.
 The smoother the payment process is, the easier it will be to drive revenue across the whole guest journey.

 Manage the guest experience

 The guest experience can be enhanced with your PMS offering digitally forward services like a virtual concierge, online check-in, or even a check-in kiosk that allows guests to check themselves in and cut their own keys.
 Alternatively, digital keys can be made available that allow guests a full contactless experience from online booking through to entering their rooms.
-You can also use your PMS to promote direct bookings with a booking engine that features options for customization, as well as extra add-on options, that will help deliver exactly what guests want.

 What is a channel manager?